ArchipelagoMW/Archipelago/docs/triage role expectations.md

 These labels notate if certain issues or pull requests affect critical aspects of Archipelago that may require specific review.
 More than one of these labels can be used on a issue or pull request, if relevant.

-* `affects: core` is to be applied to issues/PRs that may affect core Archipelago functionality and should have additional scrutiny by pull request reviewers.
+* `affects: core` is to be applied to issues/PRs that may affect core Archipelago functionality and should be reviewed with additional scrutiny.
     * Core is defined as any files not contained in the `WebHostLib` directory or individual world implementations directories inside the `worlds` directory, not including `worlds/generic`.
 * `affects: webhost` is to be applied to issues/PRs that may affect the core WebHost portion of Archipelago.
 In